malaybaku/VMagicMirror/docs/pages/english/docs/external_tracker.md

 3. There is a iPhone / iPad stand, so that the device can capture your face via front camera.

+4. If you wear glasses put off, or use one with thin frame.

+Glasses maybe leads less eye move tracking preciseness, including blink tracking.

 #### How to Setup
 {: .doc-sec2 }